|Who Issues?||Optional/Required?||Unique Features||Key Requirements|

 |Certifications awarded by non-governmental organizations – professional associations, private sector companies||Optional, but may be required by licensing boards or employers||Multiple certifications may exist from different organizations||May Include:

 Who Issues?
 Non-governmental agencies, associations, and even private sector companies may grant certifications to individuals who meet predetermined qualifications.
 These qualifications are generally set by professional associations (e.g., Electronics Technicians Association, International Master Certified Electronics Technician) or by industry and product-related organizations (e.g., Novell Certified Engineer).

 Optional or Required?
 Certifications are typically optional, although some state licensure boards and some employers may require certification.

-How to get more information on COOL Information on certifications related to an MOS or collateral duty/out of billet MOS can be found on the COOL Summary Page in the section "National Certifications and/or Federal Licenses."
+How to get more information on COOL Information on certifications related to a rating, collateral duty/out of rate assignment, or designator can be found on the COOL Summary Page in the section "National Certifications and/or Federal Licenses."